-What happens to my meal plan if I am required to move off campus?
+What happens to a student's meal plan if they are required to move off campus?

-Unless Campus Living determines that your actions warrant meal plan cancelation, you must remain a member of the dining program.
-Though you may not cancel your plan, you may however change your plan.
-Once students return keys to Campus Living due to a cancelation, students have up to five business days to change their plan.
-If a student did not return their keys - requiring Campus Living to change a student's locks - then the student has five business days from the date they were notified of the lock change to choose a new meal plan.
+Unless Campus Living determines that the student sanctions warrant meal plan cancellation, the student will remain a member of the dining program.
+Though students may not cancel their plan, they may change you're their plan.
+Once students return keys to Campus Living due to a cancellation, students have up to five business days to change their meal plan.
+If a student does not return their keys - requiring Campus Living to change a student's locks - then the student has five business days from the date they were notified of the lock change to choose a new meal plan.
 To choose a new meal plan, students must call 252-328-4663 and ask for the meal plan office.